kenneth558/Arduino_DHTs_on_Interrupts_Unleashed-and-pin-detailer-/README.md

 More can be said, but I'm running out of time tonight.
 Let me just load some working code for you to mold to your needs.
 This is c++, so it is free.
 A machine code version awaits a demonstrated interest from potential customers who are willing to pay a few bucks for it.
 Please let me know if that includes you!

-I just got this functional.
+I just got this functional, not beautiful.
 It is not intended for first-project newbies who'll have difficulty modifying to real-life needs.
 That said, feel free to try anyway.
 Please ensure your main code does not disable interrupts for more than roughly a microsecond at a time.